 Flutter: 6 Key Questions Answered

 The days of software development for specific devices are fading fast.
-Growing ecosystem of competing mobile platforms calls for cross-platform mobile development in order to reduce the cost of product development and maintenance and also reduce time to market.
+Growing ecosystem of competing mobile platforms calls for cross-platform mobile development to reduce the cost of product development and maintenance and also reduce time to market.
 Flutter, an open-source mobile app development framework, offers the promise of streamlined and simultaneous application development for both iOS and Android.
 New to Flutter?
 Let’s answer some of the big questions.

 What is Flutter (and is it a big deal)?

-When it comes to development speed and ease are essential.
+When it comes to development, speed and ease are essential.
 To have a competitive edge in the development of mobile apps, developers need tools that allow them to quickly create apps using one tool that’s compatible with both Android and iOS.
 But quick development is only one side of the coin.
 These apps need to run seamlessly in the real world and provide an optimal user experience.
 Flutter handles these tasks with ease, making it a leader in cross-platform mobile development.

 What are the key features of Flutter?